11 Reasons You Feel Like You Don’t Fit In & What To Do About It

 If ever there was a way to come across as awkward and uncomfortable in public, it's by caring too much about what people.
 While this habit might be difficult to break, consider how it might cause you to put up a wall, or project standoffish vibes.

 "Caring too much about what other people think might make you come across as awkward or anxious," McBain says.
 So give yourself permission to loosen up a bit.
 Or go back to asking questions and being a great listener, until you warm up.

 "This might be a way in which you can connect with others in a way that doesn’t make you feel so put on the spot," McBain says.
 "And, often people really enjoy talking about themselves and their own lives."

 While you may think you have to tamp down your uniqueness in order to fit in, it can actually be quite the opposite.
 By pretending to be someone you're not, it'll only leave you with shallow friendships and a sense that no one understands you.
 So go ahead and confidently be yourself.

 "This might make you feel like you don’t fit in with the masses, but if you embrace your individuality, it might not matter so much," McBain says.
 "Meaning, if you’re able to be who you truly are, then fitting in might not be your ultimate goal here."

 And yet, the more often you embrace who you are, and the things you like, the more likely you'll be to attract folks who feel the exact same way, which can help you form new relationships.

 6. You Are Painfully Shy

 Its OK to be shy.
 After all, not everyone is a center-of-the-circle, life of the party type.
 But being too shy — to the point where you are totally unable to chat with new people — can be quite the hinderance when it comes to fitting in.
-According to Marty Nemko, Ph.D., on Psychology Today, if you are this shy, or even have social anxiety, it may be time to work on it with a therapist.
+And yet, there are things you can do to get by.

 9. You Are Trying Too Hard